i-ambale/Integrated-Project-Clustering-data-to-unveil-Maji-Ndogo-s-water-crisis/README.md

 # Integrated Project: Clustering Data to Unveil Maji Ndogo's Water Crisis

 ## 📘 Overview
-This project explores the Maji Ndogo water crisis through clustering and SQL-based analysis.
-The dataset contains information about water sources, queue times, survey visits, and field data collected across towns and provinces in Maji Ndogo.
-Using this data, we aim to uncover systemic issues, identify high-impact infrastructure problems, and propose data-driven solutions.
+This project explores the Maji Ndogo water crisis through SQL queries, analysis scripts, and insights derived from the Maji Ndogo Water Crisis Dataset .
+The goal of this project is to analyze water accessibility and infrastructure issues in Maji Ndogo, identify key challenges, and propose data-driven solutions to improve water access for its citizens.

+The dataset includes information about:
+- Employee records (e.g., surveyors, field workers).
+- Water sources (e.g., shared taps, wells, rivers).
+- Queue times for water collection.
+- Locations of water sources across provinces and towns.
+Through this analysis, we aim to uncover patterns, prioritize repairs, and provide actionable recommendations to address the water crisis effectively.

 ---
 ## 🧠 Project Objective
 To analyze water infrastructure and collection behavior in Maji Ndogo in order to: